tam159/generative_ai/llm/rag/README.md

 It is easy to prototype your first LLM RAG (Retrieval Augmented Generation) application, e.g. using this [chat-langchain][chat-langchain] template with below architecture.
 ![basic-rag](media/basic-rag.png)

 But it is hard to make it work well.
-In this article, I will share some approaches to enhance the performance of the LLM RAG application.
+In this article, I gather and share some approaches to enhance the performance of the LLM RAG application.

+For more details, please refer to references I mentioned in each section.

 ## 1. Store message histories and user feedbacks
 Chat histories and user feedbacks are important for the application analytics.
 We will use them later in a next session.